 - Additional Features: Multiperson Monitoring, Wall-Mounted Button, Lockbox

-Most LifeStation reviews point out this company’s monitoring service as their greatest asset.
-It’s what sets them apart from the competition.
-Their first-class care specialists go through extensive training before they can start working.
+Most LifeStation reviews point out this company’s monitoring service as its greatest asset.
+It’s what sets it apart from the competition.
+The company’s first-class care specialists go through extensive training before they can start working.

 LifeStation’s in-home system is a typical setup consisting of a base unit and a choice of a neck pendant or a wristband help button.
 The base unit is black, while most other base units are white.
 You can place it on a flat surface or hang it on a wall.
 On the left, there’s a red help button with “help” written in Braille.
 Some LifeStation reviews state that the help button is small, and it is when compared to most rival systems.
 But this wasn’t an issue for us, as the button is clearly marked.

 There’s a large loudspeaker above the help button, and on the right, there is a smaller, green reset button.
 Below it, you’ll find a sensitive microphone.
 Pressing the reset button stops the alarm, but you will still receive a call to confirm that you are OK.
 Both buttons have corresponding LED indicators.

 LifeStation equipment can be connected to the help center either via a landline or by using cellular technology, which is a bit more expensive but grants you some mobility.
 Therefore, the rear of the base unit has a SIM card slot, a GSM reset button, and status lights, as well as a power jack and an on/off switch.
 The backup battery of the base unit can last up to a solid 32 hours.